Market Analysts see Ideanomics Inc. [IDEX] gaining to $3. Time to buy?

-Ideanomics Inc. [NASDAQ: IDEX] gained 9.46% on the last trading session, reaching $1.04 price per share at the time.
-The company report on March 28, 2022 that Ideanomics Finalizes Energica Motor Company Deal, Acquiring 70 Percent Ownership Stake in Pioneering High-Performance All-Electric Motorcycle Company.
+Ideanomics Inc. [NASDAQ: IDEX] gained 7.62% on the last trading session, reaching $1.13 price per share at the time.
+The company report on March 31, 2022 that Solectrac Announces Certified Dealer in Washington and Oregon to Service and Support Customers in the Pacific Northwest.

-Company to Host Analyst and Investor Day and EV Product Showcase at the NASDAQ MarketSite in Times Square on April 11, 2022.
+Solectrac, an electric tractor manufacturer and an operating company of Ideanomics (NASDAQ: IDEX), today announced it is expanding its sales and service network as part of its nationwide plan with the addition of a new certified dealer in the Pacific Northwest.
+Brim Tractor, a leading agricultural equipment dealer located in Lynden, Washington, is the first certified Solectrac dealer on the West Coast and will offer the company’s full lineup of electric tractors including the e25 compact electric tractor, and the award-winning e70N, a powerful, narrow electric tractor purpose-built for vineyards and orchards.
+Solectrac will further expand its dealer network outside of the Pacific Northwest this year to meet the increasing demand for the company’s award-winning electric tractors.

-Ideanomics (NASDAQ: IDEX), a global company focused on accelerating the commercial adoption of electric vehicles, today announced the company has finalized its majority ownership stake of Italian manufacturer and distributor of high-performance, 100% battery-powered electric motorcycles, Energica Motor Company S.p.A.
-(Energica).
-Ideanomics will host an Analyst and Investor Day plus EV product showcase on Monday, April 11, 2022, at the NASDAQ MarketSite in New York City to discuss the acquisition, high-growth two-wheel market and synergy that Energica brings to Ideanomics and its operating companies.
-The theme for the meeting is “EVolving the Road Ahead,” a role Ideanomics fully embraces to offer the market with leading commercial electric solutions including vehicles, charging technology with design, implementation, and financial services.
+Solectrac and Brim Tractor will deliver electric tractor solutions to hobby farmers, rural lifestylers, first-time tractor buyers and more – while reducing their total cost of ownership compared to the cost of a diesel-fueled tractor, without sacrificing safety, performance and reliability.

 Here is what top equities market gurus are saying about Ideanomics Inc. [IDEX]: